c1735-78. He was the father of Admiral Sir Thomas Williams.

-He was commissioned lieutenant on 10 February 1757 and promoted commander on 2 March 1759, joining the fireship Salamander 8 a vessel that was re-rated a sloop of sixteen guns in August 1761, reverting shortly afterwards to a fireship, and which he commanded until December 1762 when she was sold.
+Williams was commissioned lieutenant on 10 February 1757 and promoted commander on 2 March 1759.
+He joined the fireship Salamander 8, which was re-rated a sloop of sixteen guns in August 1761 before reverting to a fireship shortly afterwards, and which he commanded until December 1762 when she was sold out of the service.

-From 1766-9 he had the brig Peggy 8 off the east coast of Scotland and north-east England, and at the end of the latter year took command of the Otter 14 going out to Newfoundland in May 1770 and leaving her after returning later in the year.
-On 10 January 1771 he was one of fourteen officers posted captain, including somewhat confusingly his namesale William Peere Williams, being appointed for purposes of rank only to the Enterprise 40.
-He then had the Wolf 8 from December 1771 until June 1774, being employed off the Cornish coast in the Preventative Service, and on one occasion using a captured smuggling vessel to chase down other smugglers, the Wolf being considered a dull sailing vessel.
+From August 1766 until August 1769 he had the brig Peggy 8 off the east coast of Scotland and north-east England in the preventative service, and at the end of the latter year he assumed command of the Otter 14, which he took out to Newfoundland in May 1770 before returning later in the year.
+On 10 January 1771 he was one of fourteen officers posted captain, including somewhat confusingly his namesake, William Peere Williams, but although appointed for purposes of rank only to the Enterprise 40 it was reported that he continued in command of the Otter through to March when he brought her into Portsmouth.
+On 8 July he was appointed to the dull sailing Wolf 8 which he retained until June 1774, being employed off the Cornish coast in the Preventative Service where on one occasion he used one captured smuggling vessel in pursuit of another.

-On 6 October 1775 he recommissioned the Active 28, going out from Cork with a convoy for North America in the following February.
-He commanded the Active at the unsuccessful attack on Charleston on 28 June 1776, where she grounded and run out of ammunition, and thereafter briefly commanded the Experiment 50 and Rose 20 for the badly wounded Captain Alexander Scott.
+On 6 October 1775 Williams recommissioned the frigate Active 28, going out from Cork with a convoy for North America in the following February and being present at the unsuccessful attack on Charleston on 28 June 1776, where she grounded and run out of ammunition.
+Thereafter he briefly commanded the Experiment 50 and Rose 20 for the badly wounded Captain Alexander Scott.